Welcome to Kirkcaldy High School

-Our present premises on Dunnikier Way were officially opened by the Queen in 1958.
+Our present premises on Dunnikier Way were officially opened in 1958.
 In more recent times, our school has developed into a first class community campus well able to meet the needs of a diverse school population of 1100 students and our local community.

 We are a modern school with the most up-to-date equipment and resources; a forward thinking learning community delivering "Curriculum for Excellence" with a wide range of community partners and employers.

-The curriculum itself is innovative and challenging, with enterprise and employability as key themes.
+Our curriculum is innovative and challenging, with enterprise and employability as key themes - and with a particular focus on "STEM" (Science, Technology, Engineering and Maths) in recent sessions.
 For example, we offer courses in digital media and computer games development.
-We are also a "CISCO Academy", delivering industry standard skills in IT networking and we are working with Fife College to deliver Foundation Modern Apprenticeships in Engineering.
+We are also a "CISCO Academy", delivering industry standard skills in IT networking.
 Kirkcaldy High is also one of two schools pioneering the first Fife "Energy Hub" - an initiative to help young people prepare to enter the oil and gas industry in the North Sea or the renewable energy sector.

 The most recent report published by Her Majesty's Inspectorate of Education confirmed that the school is making strong progress with its goals and identified many key strengths: